themanual/canonical/issue-4/2-wilson-miner-article.md

 ## The Failure Of Success

 It’s natural to want the things we make to last.
 Even the smallest things, the ones made of the most fragile stuff.
-We want them have meaning, to be useful, to be bigger than ourselves somehow.
+We want them to have meaning, to be useful, to be bigger than ourselves somehow.
 Every product we launch into the crucible of the real world, every project we deliver to the mercy of a client or leave in the hands of our colleagues after we leave a job.
 Every acquisition, every exit, every pivot, every shutdown, every bitter end.
 Somehow we hope to invest some quality in the things we make which will outlast our involvement.

 The modern practice of agriculture is based on a system of annual monoculture because it’s what gets results.
 Because the plants have no long-term systems to support, all their energy goes toward producing grains, which means bigger harvests.
 By planting huge fields with only one crop, the large commercial operations, where most of our food is produced, can operate as efficiently as possible.
 Year over year, annual monoculture feeds the most people the most efficiently.
 It’s also completely, transparently, inherently unsustainable.